miquido/Aegithalos/README.md

 #  Aegithalos

-Aegithalos is a small library focused on composition if mutating functions.
+Aegithalos is a small library focused on composition of mutating functions.
 It is useful for preparing visual styles or repeatable and composable setup for any types.

 ## Common usage